Stadsgården: History

 Work between 1911 and 1915 replaced the old wooden wharf with a granite-enforced concrete wharf, which was 12 metres longer than the old wharf.
 At the same time, the sea bed around the wharf was scooped.

 Stadsgårdleden and Stadsgårdhamnen

 The traffic way Stadsgårdleden was named in 1986 and replaced a large part of the older traffic way.
 The traffic way is about 1.3 km long, and the way from Söder Mälarstrand passes by Södra Järngraven, Saltsjörampen, Franska bukten, Stadsgårdhamnen, Katarinabergen and Tegelviksslingan.
 The major attraction in the west is the Katarina Elevator and in the east, the cliff with Fåfängan on its top.
 Stadsgårdhissen is located halfway between Slussen and Tegelviksplan, and from there, the 638-metre Stadsgårdtunneln, located on the Saltsjöbanan railway track, begins.
 Today, "Stadsgården" refers to the 300-metre road part connection Östra Slussgatan with Stadsgårdleden.
 Along "Stadsgårdhamnen", the Stockholm city wharves can be found, with terminals for cruise ferries and ferries to Finland, including the Viking Line terminal.

+In the 21st century, parts of the customs and port buildings at Stadsgården have been adapted for cultural use.
+The former customs building, (Stora Tullhuset), now houses Fotografiska, which operates an exhibition venue dedicated to photography and visual culture.